liamdiprose/turtlenet/client/client.md

 # Client

-The user interface, can be subsituted for a script (langauge indepentant)
+The user interface, can be substituted for a script (language independent)